Kudos to Mast General Store for creating an email segmentation process so simple and authentic, it deserves to be shared.

 I was so impressed by the design of the call-to-action header that I read on.
-Here is the body of the email:
+In the body of the email:

 4. The message is focused with one goal: sign up customers as subscribers to lengthen the customer life cycle.
 No cross-selling, no additional links or services.
 All of it goes to one page.

 5. Smart copy positioning.
 What captured my attention was their “special retail event” teaser announcement at the bottom.
 As a customer, this gives me a big incentive to sign up, even just temporarily.
 So I decided I would.

 When I click through to sign up for the “Almost Monthly” newsletter, I arrive at a clean, professional landing page that’s solely dedicated to email engagement but accomplishes several things at once:

 It’s branded.
 Mast General keeps a clean visual brand across all pages of their site.
 Minimal fonts and colors in order to make the retail goods “pop” on the page.
 This also isn’t an embedded generic email form from Mailchimp or whatever.
 Take your time to customize your sign up form so it aligns with your visual branding—colors, fonts, buttons, language.

 It’s sincere and easy to read with a slight sense of humor and lots of confidence.
 They immediately assure the customer that their information is secure at all times, like a friend keeping a secret.
 There’s a sense of old fashioned pride in this—like, “Look at our wares.”
 They productize their newsletter.
 It’s not an extra—they regard their newsletter description as they would a product description, and you should, too.